laderast/whyIScience/roadmap.md

 ### 1. Conceptualization of Project

-In this stage of the project, we will survey lower level scientists (postdocs, staff, and students) about why they do science, using the following questions:
+In this stage of the project, we will survey lower level and early-career scientists (postdocs, staff, and students) about why they do science, using the following questions:

 1) Who inspired you to do science when you were young?
 2) What is your day like?